greaterthan/Guide-to-Cobudgeting/the-money-flow-canvas.md

 # The Money-Flow Canvas

-This simple canvas allows you to analyze the money flows in your organization or network.
-Getting an understanding of these is an important first step to understanding where and how in your organization collaborative finance practices can be implemented.
+They Money-Flow Canvas is a simple tool that helps you analyze the money flows in your organization or network.
+This is an important basis for understanding where and how in your organization collaborative finance practices can be implemented.

-Doing this exercise will help you understand where to start.

 ![](/assets/moneyflowcanvas.png)